devgateway/www.developmentgateway.org/_posts/2007-12-05-accessible-information-on-development-activities-aida-database-expanded.md

 old_path: news/accessible-information-development-activities-aida-database-expanded-include-activities-funded-
 title: Accessible Information on Development Activities (AiDA) database expanded to include activities funded by non-traditional donors
-lede: Accessible Information on Development Activities (AiDA), the largest online directory of information about international development activities, has broadened its database for the first time to include projects funded by a non-traditional donor organization.
+excerpt: Accessible Information on Development Activities (AiDA), the largest online directory of information about international development activities, has broadened its database for the first time to include projects funded by a non-traditional donor organization.